 These fruity rolls are tasty enough on their own but the cashew salted caramel dip adds extra creaminess and sweetness.
 If you don’t like salted caramel or are avoiding nuts a strawberry chia jam also tastes great.

-Fruity Summer Rolls with Salted Caramel Dip Recipe
+Fruity Summer Rolls with Salted Caramel Cashew Dip

 - 10 Rice paper wraps